 Amy: As a child, I used to love cycling.
 Pedalling down the quiet country lanes of North Yorkshire was all about fun and freedom but, when I moved to London, I didn’t know my way around and the thought of cycling on busy roads made me think it wasn’t for me.

 But after 7 years, I started to wonder whether I should re-think.
 I’d done the odd ride around local parks over the years, but I wanted more of a challenge.
 Cycling to work offered a healthier way of travelling, so I booked myself onto a free training session.

-Amy: Out-of-practice, anxious cyclists are their business, so it didn’t faze Niall, my trainer, when I arrived feeling a bit nervous about what was to come.
-His friendly and enthusiastic manner put me at ease straight away.
-Our initial conversation about my previous cycling experience meant Niall got a better idea about my ability and confidence and could customise the two hour session accordingly, meaning I would never feel like I was being thrown in at the deep end.
+Amy: Out-of-practice, anxious cyclists are their business, so it didn’t faze Niall, my trainer, when I arrived feeling a bit nervous.
+His friendly manner put me at ease straight away.
+Our initial conversation about my previous cycling experience meant he got a better idea about my ability and confidence and could customise the session accordingly.

 Amy: The first thing Niall showed me was how to choose the right bike and adjust it to make it a comfortable fit.
 I’d borrowed a Bikeworks bike which meant adjusting the seat height before doing anything else.